ardulat/coding-interview-prep/README.md

 **The areas I need to work on:**
    - **Algorithms & Data Structures (Stacks, Queues, Graphs, Trees, etc.)** - 80% of time
    - Object-Oriented Programming (in C++)
-   - System Design (Scalability uuh, cool)
+   - System Design (Scalability :smirk:)
    - Dynamic Programming
    - Computer Architecture (Cache, RAM, etc.) - *review the course at NU*
    - Operating Systems (Processes and Threads, Scheduling) - *review the course at NU*